 As well as getting regular exercise, it’s also important to eat the right foods to give you energy.
-If you are planning to join Joe Wicks at 9am for his weekday workout, make sure you eat breakfast an hour before.
-That goes for any morning session.
+If you like to work out late morning, make sure you eat breakfast at least an hour before.
 But if you prefer to get your exercise done and dusted first thing, try to have a light snack or a drink beforehand.
 Even if you’re not ready for a proper breakfast, your body still needs fuel.
-And doing those lunges and jumps on an empty stomach might just leave you feeling lightheaded and sluggish rather than rejuvenated and full of beans.
 After you’ve finished, try to eat within 30 to 45 minutes as your body now needs to rebuild its energy stores.
 The sooner you can eat after exercising, the better.

 What to eat

 The type of training you take on will also influence the type of food you need to eat.
 Anyone doing cardio activities such as running, and cycling should be consuming more carbohydrates and some protein.
 While those on resistance training that improves muscular strength and endurance need fewer carbs and more protein.
 Fruit and oats are a good choice pre-workout while post-exercise eats should ideally combine carbs (pulses, wholemeal bread and rice or sweet potato) and protein (eggs, yoghurt, tofu, oily fish or chicken).
 Remember to stay hydrated throughout.
 Our bodies need water during a workout to speed up recovery afterwards.
 Aim to drink at least eight ounces every 15 minutes and more if you are sweating heavily.

 Six of the best foods for workouts and recovery